 An EHT STA supports multi-link operation defined in 35.3 (Multi-link operation).
 MLO allows an AP MLD and a non-AP MLD to set up multiple links between them.
 A reference model for MLO is described in 4.9.6 (Reference model for multi-link operation (MLO)).

+NOTE – Mandatory or optional support for the main MAC and PHY features are described in 4.3.16a (Extremely high throughput (EHT) STA).(#17974)